Our Experts Leading the Way, April 2024

 The White House Challenge to Save Lives from Overdose included SHIFT, a partnership between the Division of Student Affairs and Undergraduate College, and the College of Pharmacy for Operation Naloxone.
 UT Austin has trained 3,400+ students, staff and faculty on overdose response and distributed 2,280 naloxone doses at 19 locations across campus (including three distribution centers).
 They also give out naloxone to College of Pharmacy students and student organizations.

-Rachel Cohen-Ford (Office of the Dean of Students) presented with Karen McGregor (Purdue Global) and Jennie Sanders (Western Governors University) on the Power of Coaching in Higher Education at SXSW EDU®
+Rachel Cohen-Ford (Office of the Dean of Students) presented with Karen McGregor (Purdue Global) and Jennie Sanders (Western Governors University) on the Power of Coaching in Higher Education at SXSW EDU® 2024

-Rachel Cohen-Ford (third from left, Office of the Dean of Students) with fellow panelists at the Linking Leaders: Higher Ed Futures Forum.
+Rachel Cohen-Ford (third from left) with other panelists at Linking Leaders: Higher Ed Futures Forum

 Rachel Cohen-Ford (Office of the Dean of Students) participated as a panelist in the Linking Leaders: Higher Ed Futures Forum hosted by ClassLink and Canva.
 Rachel shared her perspectives on creating a culture of innovation and ensuring student success alongside other higher education professionals.

-Kate SXSW
+Kate Lower at SXSW panel

 Susie Smith (Texas Parents) and Brian Watkins (The University of Maryland) led a webinar “Help Me Help You!
 How Membership Gifts, Fees and Sponsorships Can Support You and Your Constituents” for the members of the Association of Higher Education Parent/Family Program Professionals (AHEPPP).

-Division staff who presented at the 2024 NASPA Annual Conference
+Division staff who presented at the NASPA Annual Conference

-Alma at NASPA Conference
+Alma Garcia at NASPA Conference

 • Kelly Soucy (Office of the Dean of Students) with Ashley Jones (Red McCombs School of Business) and Robert Leary (University Risk and Compliance Services): “Navigating Secondary Trauma and Response in Student Affairs Practice”